 In 2011 Buyer Topia was advised via email from the Connecticut Department of Banking that as a cooperative, it did not have to register as a business opportunity to sell memberships in the state.
 In 2013 the Department of Banking informed Buyer Topia that they now considered cooperative memberships a business opportunity and a potential evaluation of Buyer Topia could result in a fine of $100,000 for each violation of the Business Opportunity Act.
 The Banking Department then recommended that Buyer Topia pay a $7,500 administrative fine to resolve the matter.
 The fine was promptly paid and Buyer Topia initiated registration as a Connecticut business opportunity.

 With one exception, all Buyer Topia agreements included the clause: “Fundamental to this agreement is that Member will devote best efforts to provide fundraising direction and services to organizations resulting in advertising and purchases from the stores systems.”
-Sixteen members put even minimal efforts into their fundraising practice and only eight of those for more than month.
-Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings most members did not avail themselves of these resources and of those eight acted on it.
-Some members had not been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than any other home based business.
+Sixteen members put minimal efforts into their fundraising practice and only eight of those for more than month.
+Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings most members did not avail themselves of these resources and of those only eight acted on it.
+Some members may not have been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than any other home based business.

 The Buyer Topia leadership choose not to adhere to the bylaws and associated procedures to deal with under- or non-performing members, several of which challenged the efficacy of the concept and platform.